 Each Pillar II participant has his/her own individual pension account that records contributions and accumulated savings.
-A pension account is a special type of securities account in which there are only units of mandatory pension funds and data related to these units, as well as data about the unit-holder.
+A pension account is a special type of securities account in which there are only units of mandatory pension funds and data related to these units, as well as data about the unitholder.

 In response to the impact of the financial crisis on the Estonian economy, a temporary change of contributions' regime has been adopted and lowered the amount of new contributions flowing into the mandatory pension funds.
 Through amendments to the Funded Pensions Act and the Social Tax Act (entered into force on 28 May 2009), temporary changes were adopted in connection with the contributions to pension Pillar II for the years 2009 to 2017.
 Contributions to a funded pension were suspended in the period from 1 June 2009 to 31 December 2010.
 Those interested could have continued making contributions to funded pension themselves from 2010 upon request.
 From 2011, contributions continued in half-volume, i.e. the state contributed 2% and the savers themselves 1%.
-Customary contributions to Pillar II (2% + 4%) were restored in 2012.
+Customary contributions to Pillar II (2% + 4%) were restored in 2012 and is fully valid since 2018.
+There was a special mechanism for Pillar II contributions during the years 2014 - 2017.
 To those who voluntarily continued their contributions in 2010 and 2011, the state shall pay an additional 6% during 2014 - 2017 in order to promote personal saving in Pillar II.
 However, if a saver did not contribute himself in 2010 and 2011 and submitted an application in 2013, they are required to pay voluntary contributions of 3% of his salary during years 2014-2017.
 If he does, the state will contribute an additional 6% during those 4 years.
 The prerequisite for these additional state contributions is at least 5% nominal economic growth of the Estonian economy.
 If this prerequisite is not fulfilled, the state is entitled to postpone the increasing of the contribution rate.
+Since 2018, the contribution mechamis is 2% + 4%.